 So an investment of $100 has increased to over $700 in 20 years and will increase by another $73 the next year.
 We are almost at the point where we are doubling our initial investment every year, all thanks to compound interest.
 If you had simply left in the $100 and taken out the interest, you would have received $200 of interest and still only have your original $100.

-It shouldn’t come as a surprise that putting money aside for young children is therefore going to result in huge returns for their retirement.
-Let’s look at an example of $1,000 of savings put into an investment fund for a newborn.
+It shouldn’t come as a surprise that putting money aside for young children will result in huge returns for their retirement.
+Let’s look at an example of $1,000 savings put into an investment fund for a newborn.

-Let’s assume the savings will average 10% return on this fund but let’s take off 2% to allow for tax.
-So an 8% return over 65 years would mean a total savings of $178,000 upon retirement.
-While this isn’t enough to retire on, it shows how $1,000 can change into a much larger amount given enough time.
+Let’s assume the savings will average a 10% return on this fund but let’s take off 2% to allow for tax.
+So an 8% net return over 65 years would mean a total savings of $178,000 upon retirement.
+While this isn’t enough to retire, it shows how $1,000 can change into a much larger amount given enough time.

 Leaving it until later in your child’s life significantly reduces the amount saved. $1,000 given to a 20 year old – as opposed to a newborn – will mean ~$36,00 in the fund at retirement instead of $178,000.

-If you can afford it, even a small regular deposit will grow your child’s retirement savings.
+Even a small regular deposit will grow your child’s retirement savings if you can afford it.
 This is all thanks, again, to compound interest.
-Remember the initial deposit of $1,000 which became $178,000 at retirement.
-Well, if we add another $20 per week onto that for 65 years you have deposited a total of $63,400 into the fund however that fund has grown to $2,318,000 (based on the same 8% average growth).
+Remember the initial deposit of $1,000, which became $178,000 at retirement.
+Well, if we add another $20 per week onto that for 65 years, you have deposited a total of $63,400 into the fund however, that fund has grown to $2,318,000 (based on the same 8% average growth).
 At this stage, we’re talking serious money to retire on.

-So, if pocket money is one of the methods you use to facilitate family-based child-slavery, then consider putting some of that money into KiwiSaver.
+So, if you use pocket money to facilitate family-based child slavery, consider putting some of that money into KiwiSaver.
 Notice I say some of it.
-Children don’t wash dishes on the promise of an easy retirement in 50 years time.
+Children don’t wash dishes on the promise of a leisurely retirement in 50 years’ time.
 You’ll probably need to give your child some actual money too.

-But it’s a great opportunity to teach your children about interest.
+But it’s an excellent opportunity to teach your children about interest.
 For this article, I have been using this compound interest calculator.
 Feel free to play with it.
 Here’s an example that might encourage the savings bug.

 I know that pocket money put into a savings account or KiwiSaver will not thrill most children.
 I can hear parents screaming at the screen right now.
-But I do suggest taking the opportunity to show them what a little savings means for their retirement.
-The calculations haven’t taken into account purchasing houses in their early adult life and all other sorts of life events that will affect their savings.
-The bottom line is, however, the sooner you can start putting money aside for your child’s retirement, the easier it will be for them.
+But I do suggest taking the opportunity to show them what a little savings can mean for their retirement.
+The calculations haven’t considered purchasing houses in their early adult life and all other life events affecting their savings.
+The bottom line is, however, that the sooner you can start putting money aside for your child’s retirement, the easier it will be for them.
 All thanks to the magic of compound interest.